 Apartments are nice because you can move around and see more in retirement.
 Rents can be raised annually.

 See also numerous Christian retirement communities--some of these are very focused on the individual and affordable and open to all persons.
 There are other numerous religious-based communities such as Jewish and other religions that give excellent care, are affordable and open to all persons.
 Most are month-to-month rental communities, may be non-profit, and many include some assistance available.

 If you have an RV you can purchase a space which makes an investment for you as well as giving you a permanent home and using your RV.

 You can also rent spaces in RV parks on an annual basis giving a less transient feeling.

 Of course, RV spaces can be rented by day, week or month as well so that you can use them as an affordable "second home" to get away from winter weather.

 You may tire of this type of life but living in an RV will allow you to explore many areas for a permanent home.

 In the current market condominiums are selling well and often at premium prices.
 However, you still may be able to find a resale at an affordable price.
 Check with Realtors and By Owners.

 Re: Foreclosures and short sales: Please check with your Realtor for requirements to purchase them.
 They are not all listed on the MLS.
 Check with local lenders.
 They are often purchased by investors.
 Be aware that condition can be poor.

-There are many wonderful affordable retirement communities available.
+There are many wonderful affordable options at retirement communities available.
 Combine this with low interest rates and you should be able to find a good value.
 Many seniors want to find properties where they can pay all cash and these affordably-priced properties are the ones to look for.

 have listed many on this website.
 We hope this guide will help you in